kaicarver/leaflet/README.md

 ## TODOs

-* lat/lon should be displayable and/or updated by clicking on the map
+* lat/lon should be displayable and/or updated by hovering, clicking on the map
 * GPS tracks should be
   * optionally displayed
   * distinguishable